easolhq/easolhq.github.io/docs/guides/pricing_and_payments/price_formatting.md

 e.g. {% raw %}`{{variant.price}}`{% endraw %} might render as €200.00/pp

 This is great for basic use cases.
-However, if a price object has had a method called on it, e.g. when applying promotions [promotions]({% link docs/guides/pricing_and_payments/promotions.md %}) the return value is another drop.
+However, if a price object has had a method called on it, e.g. when applying [promotions]({% link docs/guides/pricing_and_payments/promotions.md %}) the return value is another drop.

 e.g {% raw %}`{{ variant.price | apply_promotion: variant.promotion }}`{% endraw %} might render VariantPriceDrop.